grjsmith/NGDO-Transformation-Framework/README.md

 **project_management.md** is a markdown document that describes a series of increasingly capable approaches to managing all of the projects necessary to build, launch and manage evolving online services.

-**software_engineering.md** is a markdown document that describes a series of increasingly capable approaches to using the skills and experience of specialist software engineers to improve how an organisation's online services are built and managed.
+**service_engineering.md** is a markdown document that describes a series of increasingly capable approaches to using the skills and experience of specialist software engineers to improve how an organisation's ability to engineer online services.

 **test_engineering.md** is a markdown document that descibes a series of increasingly capable approaches an organisation can take that improves the quality and performance of the online services they build and manage.